-If you make an access or amendment application under the Right to Information Act 2009 (Qld) (RTI Act) and receive a reviewable decision that you do not agree with, you have the right to seek a review.
-Reviewable decision is defined in schedule 4A of the RTI Act.
+If you made an access or amendment application to an agency before 1 July 2025 and have received a reviewable decision on that application under the Right to Information Act 2009 (Qld) (RTI Act) or the Information Privacy Act 2009 (Qld) (IP Act) that you do not agree with, you have the right to seek a review.

-You also have the right to seek a review if you have been consulted as a third party under the RTI Act and a decision has been notified to you that documents are going to be released over your objections.
+You also have the right to seek a review if you have been consulted as third party under either of those Acts and documents are going to be released over your objections.